The weather is foul, so I keep to my chamber and paw through books to find a new tale.

 I arrkst myself, could this Night-Walker be the spy cat Master Grey?

-She sayt there was no newes hot enough to keep her bones from aching in the cold, so she would not go.
+She sayt there was no newes hot enough to keep her bones from akeing in the cold, so she would not go.
 She hoped I would.

 Many winters have passed since Grey first frighted me.
 I am in my prime, while he’s surely old.
 So I went, though the paths were wet and there was no moon nor the eyes of the Queen Cat of Heaven to light me on my way.

 Not many cats attended.
-They who did looked full-fed, with thick coats and well-fleshed bones.
+They who did looked full-fed, with well-fleshed bones and thick coats.

 Night and silence.
 Then came a low voice, and I knew it for the voice that once struck terror in my soul.
 Grey (I swear ’twas he) sayt that the Stew Queen’s head had been taken from her shoulders.